datacarpentry/stata-economics/_episodes/02-data-quality.md

 ```
 {: .source}

 Beware of long integers, such as numerical identifiers.
-These may easily be greater than 32,740 and have to be declared to be long.
+These may easily be greater than 32,740 and have to be declared as `long`.

 ```
 generate long identifier = 12345678